inphobia/p5-idea-wikiclone/Annotations.md

 # Literals annotations
 ## #@inject
-Alows you to inject other languages into the string contents.
+Allows you to inject other languages into the string contents.
 Like:
 ```
 #@inject MYSQL
 my $sql = 'SELECT UNIX_TIMESTAMP()`;